 Being based in France, the French broadband market is inevitably one of the ones I know instinctively the best.
-I (and many others) have been saying for a while that the numerous announcements made around NGA in the last few
+I (

 I have been known to say that regulation is often wrongly blamed for delays in FTTP deployments.
 What many players (especially incumbents) mean when they bemoan "regulatory uncertainty" is "unfavourable regulation".

 In this instance though, it looks at first glance

 In this report, we investigate how the choice of network architecture and the strategic timing of the infrastructure deployment might affect the network